carmenbianca/report-liferay/plan.md

 Question @methods looks similar to question @solutions, but they are in truth extremely different.
-Where question @solutions is focused on the technical aspect and available technical solutions, question @methods is purely non-technical and should not involve a single line of code.
+Where question @solutions is focused on the technical aspect and available technical solutions, question @methods is non-technical and should not necessitate a single line of code.
 It is concerned with extracting information from data.
+Figuring out how to do this is important for the product.

 Which leaves the last question: